andreaiacono/TalkGraphX/README.md

 # Talk GraphX
 This is the repository for the talk about GraphX given at the [Codemotion Milan](http://milan2015.codemotionworld.com/) conference in november 2015.

-## Compile and run
+## Compile
-To compile and run, you have to create a scala project and add as libraries for the project the jar
+To compile, you have to create a scala project and add as libraries for the project the jar

     spark-assembly-1.5.1-hadoop2.6.0.jar